Audi 80: 1984 facelift

-Mid-1984, for the 1985 model year, Audi gave the B2 a subtle facelift with tail lights resembling the ones of the Typ 44 Audi 100, and different front and rear bumpers and headlights and an updated interior.
+In Mid-1984 for the 1985 model year, Audi gave the B2 a subtle facelift with tail lights resembling the ones of the Typ 44 Audi 100, and different front and rear bumpers and headlights and an updated interior.
 In Europe, engines with catalytic converter emissions controls were made available for the first time.
 The 1.6- and 1.8-litre engines were replaced by newer iterations of the same, enabling the fitment of catalytic converters.

-The B2 platform proved to be both quite versatile and quite profitable; many components were shared to or borrowed from the Audi Coupé, Audi Quattro and Audi Sport Quattro, which in the process helped to cement the company into the public eye after their quattro permanent four-wheel-drive system proved useful in various forms of racing.
+The B2 platform proved to be both quite versatile and quite profitable; many components were shared to or borrowed from the Audi Coupé, Audi Quattro, and Audi Sport Quattro, which in the process helped to cement the company into the public eye after their quattro permanent four-wheel-drive system proved useful in various forms of racing.

 The saloons were offered until late 1986 in Europe and 1987 abroad, and the B2-based Audi Coupé lasted through to 1988 (as an early 1989 model) before being changed.
 The Coupé shared many components, and its basic body shape, with the original Audi Quattro.

+4000

 4000 (North America)

 The North American Audi 4000 was first introduced for the 1980 model year, with a 1588 cc inline-four with 76 hp.
 This engine came in for some criticism, being somewhat buzzy and underpowered for a car in this price segment.
 Audi did not offer an automatic transmission, as the engine could not quite cope.
 A five-speed transmission was also not available until the 1981 model year.
 For 1981, the 4000 received a long-stroke 1.7-litre engine and a standard five-speed manual (with a three-speed automatic still available).
 The new engine was a fifty-state version with a three-way catalyst, and power dropped to 74 hp.
 Nonetheless, more torque and the new gearbox translated into better performance and improved gas mileage.

+Audi 4000 5+5 (North America)

 The Audi 4000 5+5 was launched onto the American market in the 1981 model year.
-The 5+5 was essentially an 80 B2 two-door saloon with the 100 hp 2144 cc five-cylinder engine from the 5000 and a five-speed transmission, the precursor to what would become the Audi 90.
+The 5+5 was essentially an 80 B2 two-door saloon with the 100 hp 2144 cc five-cylinder engine from the 5000 and a five-speed transmission.

+The 4000 5+5 was the precursor to what would become the Audi 90.
 It was fitted with various sporty parts such as an oil pressure gauge, sports interior, and alloy wheels as standard equipment.